pkyorke/web/README.md

 - **Works console**: [Praetorius](https://github.com/cbassuarez/praetorius) embedded as a static sub-app under `/praetorius/`
 - **Hosting**: GitHub Pages (project site)

-This repository is a **project-specific implementation**, not a general-purpose template, but the structure should be legible for collaborators and curious developers.
+This repository is a project-specific implementation, not a general-purpose template, but the structure should be legible for collaborators and curious developers.

 ---